 DEDC will evaluate and approve or reject interested Suppliers within a period that does not exceed thirty (30) calendar days from the date the data and documents are submitted.
-The DEDC will notify the Supplier if any documentation is missing and will provide five (5) calendar days to submit the missing documents.
+The DEDC will notify the Supplier if any documentation is missing and will provide ten (10) calendar days to submit the missing documents.

 Businesses that are approved by the DEDC as Suppliers for the Program will receive an Approved Supplier Notification.
-Additional documentation required to sign the Terms and Conditions Agreement with the DEDC will be requested in this notification.
-Once all additional documents are received, the DEDC and the Supplier will sign the Terms and Conditions Agreement.
-Businesses that have signed the Terms and Conditions Agreement will be listed as Suppliers in the Energy Support Incentive Program 2.0 Supplier Registry.
+Additional documentation required to sign the Commitment of Compliance with Terms and Conditions with the DEDC will be requested in this notification.
+Once all additional documents are received, the DEDC and the Supplier will sign the Commitment of Compliance with Terms and Conditions.
+Businesses that have signed the Commitment of Compliance with Terms and Conditions will be listed as Suppliers in the Energy Support Incentive Program 2.0 Supplier Registry.
 The Register shall include (1) the legal name, (2) the physical address, (3) telephone number, and (4) the email address of the approved Supplier.